 Most people know me as a psychotherapist and trauma specialist.
 Sorry guys, I took that shingle down six years ago.
 I am retired (it’s a blast, who would’ve thought) and, when I’m not writing or reading, I spend my days enjoying the slower pace of life.
 That includes long walks with Steffie, the rescue dog, and my new 10-week old grandson, who is quickly becoming my favorite leading man.

 It’s over thirty years now that we arrived in New Zealand and we soon fell in love with jandals, beaches, the bush trails, BBQ’s, baches (Kiwi slang for holiday places at the beach), All Blacks, Silverferns, fish&chips, and the gorgeous, amazing, ever-changing landscape of New Zealand.

-After over twenty-five years as a psychotherapist, I have seen incredible hardship and suffering AND incredible courage in the face of adversity.
-People are amazing and have the capacity to be super, super awesome.
-I like to celebrate that awesomeness because every character I am writing about has struggles, heartaches, and hopes I’ve seen in many of the courageous women who–against all odds–had the guts to trust a stranger with their terrors and fears.
+Over my twenty-five years working as a psychotherapist, I have seen incredible hardship and suffering AND incredible courage in the face of adversity.
+Women of all ages are amazing and have the capacity to overcome formidable obstacles.
+I’ve seen it over and over again.

-So armed with a box of chocolates, a laptop, a cup of Earl Grey or the occasional glass of Merlot, I amuse myself playing God and have the characters in my books overcoming dangerous obstacles to find their Happy Ever After.
-And finding it, they will.
-After all, I’m writing romantic suspense!
+So armed with a box of chocolates, a laptop, a cup of Earl Grey or the occasional glass of Merlot, I sit in my 100-year-old cottage, look over the Wainuiomata Hills, and amuse myself playing God by having the characters in my books overcome dangerous obstacles on the way to their Happy End.
+(Sorry, it has to be a happy end.
+Life is too short for anything else.)